maxpoletaev/dendy/README.md

 Zapper is emulated using the mouse and can be used in games like Duck Hunt.
 Point the mouse cursor at the right position on the screen and click to shoot.

-## Multiplayer
+## Network Multiplayer

 Dendy can be played over the network with another player.
 Run the emulator with the `-listen=<host>:<port>` flag to start a netplay server that will be waiting for the second player to connect via the `-connect=<host>:<port>` flag.
 Once the connection is established, the game will start for both sides.
 The player who started the server will be controlling the first joystick.
+Ensure that both sides are using the same ROM file and the same version of the emulator.

 The feature works by synchronizing the state of the emulated NES and sending the controller input over the network to the other player.
 The algorithm allows